Pencils, notebooks, backpack … check, check, check. But what do Champaign-Urbana area kids need for school that you may not have considered?

-Traditional school supply lists will eventually come out for whatever it is that will be the upcoming school year.
-Find the bright yellow displays at Target and maybe get the PTA/PTO emails for ordering school supply kits, too.
+Traditional school supply lists are already available on your school websites and you can venture into Target to find the bright yellow displays of supplies.
 But what about the things we KNOW you’re going to need sometime during the school year that you won’t find on a school supply list?
 Yep.
 This is a thing.
 And we have a list for it.

 I know I need more than pencils and markers …

 This list was curated with kids of all ages in mind, but some will be more applicable to certain ages than others.
 Generally speaking, you can bet on the fact that you’ll happen upon a time this school year when you’re looking for these things.
 Don’t overthink these things or spend a fortune, but do give them at least a little thought before the year gets off and running.
 Let’s get to it.

 - Poster board, or poster board’s related cousin, the corrugated display board (for older kids).
 You might need a poster board for the “about me” project that your student is assigned at the beginning of the school year.
 Or maybe it’ll be some random Sunday night, months down the road, when you realize they need to put something on display.
 Get a couple of these and stash them out of sight so your kids aren’t looking for a reason to use one of the “cool boards” before they actually have to.
 Dollar General, Walmart, Walgreens (at the Crossing, in particular) and Michaels tend to have the best selections.

 - Crazy socks.
 It’s a guarantee: at some point this school year, no matter how old your child is, there’s going to be a crazy sock day during spirit week or a fun class “reward.”
 Check at the beginning of the year to make sure each kid has a pair.
 And while you’re at it …